aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 **Release Specific Upgrade Considerations:**

+- Upgrades to `v1.3.9 and above` from `v1.3.8-b and below`:
+  - Requires the removal of any interface endpoints containing a period (sub-domain) either before or during the upgrade process (ecr.dkr, ecr.api, transfer.server, sagemaker.api, sagemaker.runtime in the full config.json example)
 - Upgrades to `v1.3.3 and above` from `v1.3.2 and below`:
   - Requires mandatory config file schema changes as documented in the [release notes](https://github.com/aws-samples/aws-secure-environment-accelerator/releases).
     - These updates cause the config file change validation to fail and require running the state machine with the following input to override the validation checks on impacted fields: `{"scope": "FULL", "mode": "APPLY", "configOverrides": {"ov-ou-vpc": true, "ov-ou-subnet": true, "ov-acct-vpc": true }}`